Writing information messages

 Changes, updates and deviations

 Changes increase people’s information needs.
-Deviations and downtime require fast and continuous information; planned changes require it in advance, while general help and instructions must be ever aware of context.
-The following guidelines and examples help us make users as self-serviced as possible, considering their circumstances.
+Deviations and downtime require fast and continuous information; planned changes require it in advance, and general help and instructions must be ever aware of context.
+The following guidelines expands upon Writing for Mybring users with examples to help users to be as self-serviced as possible.

 The alert message component can be relevant to look at as well.